sandermvanvliet/Presentations/ContinuousDeliveryThroughTheCloud/Continuous Delivery through the Cloud.md

 Released at any time?
 Really?

 Well yes, but this is a classical example where theory and practice don't necessarily meet.
 There are many different interpretations of what releasing actually means.
 For example it might mean that it can be released to an end-user for immediate use but it could also mean that it's just deployed to production but not used (or usable) yet.
-However the most common interpretation whould be that the product itself is releasable at any time but the feature that is being worked doesn't have to be accessible yet.
+However the most common interpretation would be that the product itself is releasable at any time but the feature that is being worked doesn't have to be accessible yet.

 Now releasing an application with features that are not complete yet may sound scary and you are right, it is, but that doesn't mean that it's bad.
 Imagine this: a team is working on feature X and happily coding away.
 Then in production a wild bug appears which needs a fix and it needs it yesterday.
 So what happens is that the team drops everything and works on fixing the bug but soon finds itself with the issue that the codebase has already changed!
 Half of feature X is in but it's not done yet...